-(1) Audit and Audit-Related Fees.
-This category includes the audit of annual financial statements, review of interim financial statements and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years.
+- (1) Audit and Audit-Related Fees.
+This category includes the audit of annual financial statements, review of interim financial statements and services that are normally provided by the independent auditor in connection with statutory and regulatory filings or engagements for those calendar years - (2) Transaction Support Services -Related Fees.
+This category includes the due diligence performed in relation to the acquisition of ownership interest in another entity.